 Abandoned wells that have not been properly decommissioned can also provide a direct channel for contaminants to move into groundwater.
 The contaminants bypass the natural filtration provided by soils and beds of clay, which protect the water quality of groundwater aquifers deep below the Earth's surface.
 Once contaminants have reached the groundwater it is extremely difficult, and often impossible, to remove them.

-Information on testing your well, requirements for decommissioning, and additional information is on are on the Public Health Madison & Dane County website.
-Dane County staff can provide technical assistance and support to landowners who need to propertly decomission wells that are no longer being used.
+Information on testing your well, requirements for decommissioning, and other information is on the Public Health Madison & Dane County website.
+Dane County staff can provide technical assistance and support to landowners who need to properly decommission wells that are no longer being used.
 Please contact staff (PDF) to learn more about how our department can assist you through this process.